Air Quality Monitoring

 The quality of the air in PEI is influenced by two sources; the emissions we generate locally and those that come to us from provinces to the west and from the northeastern United States.
 To know what the current air quality is and whether there has been any improvement over time, monitoring is conducted continuously at three sites; Wellington, Charlottetown and Southampton.
 At each location we look at ground-level ozone, nitrogen oxides (NOX) and fine particulate matter, or PM2.5 (particles that have a mean diameter of 2.5 microns or less).
-In Charlottetown, sulphur dioxide (SO2) is also monitored and in Southampton, mercury and acid precipitation.
-A map of the locations is available for download.
+Sulphur dioxide (SO2) is also monitored in Charlottetown, and mercury and acid precipitation are monitored in Southampton.

 The operation of the monitoring is accomplished through a partnership with Environment and Climate Change Canada's National Air Pollution Surveillance Program (NAPS).

 Why do we monitor for these air contaminants?

 Air quality has a direct impact on human health and the environment, and the levels of individual contaminants are important in this regard.

 - Ground-level ozone is known to have significant effects on human health, particularly for those with asthma and other respiratory problems.
 It also damages vegetation and a range of synthetic materials;